Contact Us for a Free Consultation (213) 542-0979

 • that while driving a car, the defendant committed some misdemeanor or infraction that was unlawful and was committed with ordinary negligence;

-• the misdemeanor or infraction or negligent act was dangerous to the life of humans under circumstances of its commission; and
+• the misdemeanor or infraction or negligent act was dangerous to the life of humans under the circumstances of its commission; and

 • that the misdemeanor or infraction or negligent act caused the death.